preciofishbone/OmniaDocs/team-collaboration/my-sites/index.rst

 .. image:: avatar-on.png

 + **Exclude Personal Site**: If personal sites should not be shown in the list, select this option.
+A personal site is the OneDrive site where a user's files as stored.

 The Site Creation Settings tab
 -------------------------------